Health effects of smoking tobacco: Other harm

-Studies suggest that smoking decreases appetite, but did not conclude that overweight people should smoke or that their health would improve by smoking.
-This is also a cause of heart diseases.
+Studies suggest that smoking decreases appetite, but did not conclude that overweight people should smoke or that their health would improve by smoking, because this habit is a cause of heart disease.
 Smoking also decreases weight by overexpressing the gene AZGP1, which stimulates lipolysis.

 Smoking causes about 10% of the global burden of fire deaths, and smokers are placed at an increased risk of injury-related deaths in general, partly due to also experiencing an increased risk of dying in a motor vehicle crash.

 Smoking increases the risk of symptoms associated with Crohn's disease (a dose-dependent effect with use of greater than 15 cigarettes per day).
 There is some evidence for decreased rates of endometriosis in infertile smoking women, although other studies have found that smoking increases the risk in infertile women.
 There is little or no evidence of a protective effect in fertile women.
 Some preliminary data from 1996 suggested a reduced incidence of uterine fibroids, but overall the evidence is unconvincing.

 Current research shows that tobacco smokers who are exposed to residential radon are twice as likely to develop lung cancer as non-smokers.
 As well, the risk of developing lung cancer from asbestos exposure is twice as likely for smokers than for non-smokers.

 New research has found that women who smoke are at significantly increased risk of developing an abdominal aortic aneurysm, a condition in which a weak area of the abdominal aorta expands or bulges, and is the most common form of aortic aneurysm.

 Smoking leads to an increased risk of bone fractures, especially hip fractures.
 It also leads to slower wound healing after surgery, and an increased rate of postoperative healing complication.

 Tobacco smokers are 30-40% more likely to develop type 2 diabetes than non-smokers, and the risk increases with the number of cigarettes smoked.
 Furthermore, diabetic smokers have worse outcomes than diabetic non-smokers.